kbroughton/azure_cis_scanner/README.md

     raise JSONDecodeError("Expecting value", s, err.value) from None json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)
 ```
-The current fix is to open the file and delete the (possiby invisible) characters inserted at
+The current fix is to open the file and delete the (possibly invisible) characters inserted at
 the start of ~/.azure/azureProfile.json.
 You may need an editor that can display invisible
 characters.
 Or delete the entire file and `az login` again.